MoltonMontro/U3-Docs/EffectAsset.md

 **Lifetime** *float*: Duration of the effect.

-**Lifetime_Spread** *float*: Variation on the duration of the effect.
+**Lifetime_Spread** *float*: Variation on the duration of the effect, measured in seconds.
 A random value is chosen between the specified spread value, and the negative of that spread value.
-Default is 4 seconds.
+Default value is 4 seconds.

 **Gore** *bool*: Effect is hidden when gore is disabled.